-9467 Criminal Practice & Procedure (4 qtr. hrs.)
+9352 or 467 Criminal Practice & Procedure (3 or 4 qtr. hrs.)

 This course will focus on the practice skills needed and the real-life procedures followed in criminal cases in both the federal and Texas court systems from the earliest stages of investigation and arrest through plea hearings, trials and sentencing.